What Is Esophageal Spasm?

 There are two main forms: distal esophageal spasm (DES), formerly called diffuse esophageal spasm, and the jackhammer esophagus, characterized by extremely high-amplitude contractions.
 Both are diagnosed by high-resolution manometry.

-It is a relatively rare condition, responsible for less than 5% of cases of noncardiac chest pain.
-However, it has significant clinical importance because the chest pain can be indistinguishable from angina, generating anxiety and repeated cardiology investigations.
+It is a relatively rare condition, accounting for less than 5% of noncardiac chest pain cases.
+However, it carries significant clinical importance because the chest pain can be indistinguishable from angina, generating anxiety and repeated cardiology investigations.

 Abnormal Contractions